backupbrew/switchbrew/NS Services.md

 Takes a type-0x15 input buffer containing a [\#SystemDeliveryInfo](#SystemDeliveryInfo "wikilink"), an u16, an u32,
-returns an output handle and an [\#IAsyncResult](#IAsyncResult "wikilink").
+returns an output Event handle and an [\#IAsyncResult](#IAsyncResult "wikilink").

 ## GetSendSystemUpdateProgress